iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Heine Borel.md

 ----
 ### **Heine Borel in General**

-In this section we illustrate the concept of compactness for a metric space.
+In this section we illustrate the concept of compactness for a complete metric space $(M, d)$.

 #### **Def | Totally Bounded**
-> A metric space $(X, d)$ is totally bounded is equivalent to all of the following:
+> A complete metric space $(X, d)$ is totally bounded is equivalent to all the following:
 > 1. For every $\epsilon > 0$, there exists a cover of finite many open/closed epsilon ball for $X$.
 > 2. For every $\epsilon > 0$, there exists a finite subset $F = \{x_i\}_{i = 1}^n$ such that $\dist(F, x) < \epsilon$ for all $x \in X$.